kevinctofel/Gatsby/posts/the-experiment-living-a-mobile-life-without-apple-or-google.md

 ## To be continued...

 Rather than make this a super-long post, I'm going to flip the switch here.
-I'm still writing the next parts but I'll be sharing my decision-making process in further detail on how I'm choosing which apps to use (or not use), as well as the inclusion of other changes I've made around email providers, cloud storage, social networking, messaging clients and VPN usage.
+I'm still writing the next parts but I'll be sharing my decision-making process in further detail on how I'm choosing which apps to use (or not use), as well as the inclusion of other changes I've made around email providers, cloud storage, browser, search provider, social networking, messaging clients and VPN usage.

 I'll give one little tease though: I have a new personal email account at [kevin@kctofel.com](mailto://kevin@kctofel.com).